Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Nimbix.md

 ## Restaring

-To save on compute costs, turn off the instance when not needed.
-At that point everything outside the /data folder is lost, including all personal settings.
+To save on compute costs, shut down the job (i.e. turn off the instance) when not needed.
+At that point everything outside the */data* folder is lost, including all personal settings.

 You can get back by launching a new instance (Administrative steps 2 - 5) and then running the install script (Setup step 9).